 productType, variantId, sku, name.en, name.de, description.en, description.de, color, country.en, country.de, flavor, prices, tax, categories, categoryOrderHints, slug.en, images

-Please make sure the terms are exactly written as the fields they represent, the product exporter is case sensitive.
+- Ensure the terms are written exactly as the fields they represent.
+The Product exporter is case sensitive.

-Now let's use this template with the ImpEx Product Export command by dropping it to the respective area on the ImpEx tool:
+Now let's use this template with the ImpEx Product export command by dropping on the respective area of the ImpEx tool:

-The exported file contains all the published products in your project.
-Meaning, if you had other products than the wines from the example you'll find those in this file too.
+"exported-products.csv" contains all the published Products in your Project.
+Meaning, if you had other Products than the wines from the example they will also be included in this file.

-As we can see in this table, many values are easy to read, others need some more explanation on how to interpret them:
+As we can see in the table, many values are easy to read, others need some more explanation on how to interpret them:

-description in the example can contain HTML markup (
+description in the example may contain HTML markup (

-<p>) around the text that has been introduced by the Merchant Center's text editor automatically.
+<p>) around the text that has been added by the Merchant Center's text editor.

 color column contains the key of the localized enum, in contrast to the

-origin columns, which contain the localized labels of the enum values instead.
+origin columns, which contains the localized labels of the enum values instead.

-flavor attribute of a variant its values are separated by semicolons, as it is shown for
+flavor attribute of a Product Variant its values are separated by semicolons, as it is shown for

 categories and the

-images column, listing all the categories the product belongs to and the images being assigned to each variant.
+images columns, listing all the categories the Product belongs to and the images from each Product Variant.

 prices in the exported file can be interpreted as follows:

-EUR 999;EUR 0#gift-itemsrepresents the two prices for variant 2 separated by a semicolon.
-The first part stands for the price of
+EUR 999;EUR 0#gift-itemsrepresents the two prices for variant 2 separated by a semicolon:

 These two prices appear in the same table cell of the